 A study was carried out by BIO Intelligence Service on the environmental risks posed by medicinal products.
 The study had a broad scope since its objectives were to characterise the scale of the risk, and to identify possible solutions.
 The study's report together with the outcomes of a workshop held in September 2014, provide the basis for the development of this strategic approach.

 The roadmap for this strategic approach has been finalised and a follow-up study is underway to help identify potential policy options.

-A 12-week open consultation has been launched to support the development of the Commission's strategic approach to pharmaceuticals in the environment.
-The deadline for targeted stakeholder consultation is 21 January 2018.
-The deadline for responses to the public consultation is 21 February 2018.
+A 12-week open consultation was launched to support the development of the Commission's strategic approach to pharmaceuticals in the environment.
+The deadline for the targeted stakeholder consultation was 21 January 2018.
+The deadline for responses to the public consultation was 21 February 2018.